Lecture 11

 Proposition: Convolution of Random Variables

-The homotopy proceeds slightlt differently with the time scheduling but it still begins and ends with the starting and target distributions.
-This new random variable
+The homotopy proceeds slightly differently with this time scheduling, but it still begins and ends with the starting and target distributions.
+The density of this new random variable \(x_t\) is the convolution of the two component densities — the density of \(\sqrt{t}\,x\) convolved with \(\mathcal{N}(0, (1-t)I)\):